terra-money/docs/docs/full-node/run-a-full-terra-node/sync.md

-import Admonition from '@theme/Admonition';

 # Sync

 Use this guide to [sync the chain from from genesis](#sync-from-genesis) or use a [snapshot](#sync-from-snapshot) for a quicker sync.

 ## Sync from genesis

-After [choosing a network](./join-a-network.mdx#join-a-public-network), start the sync and check that everything is running smoothly:
+After [choosing a network](./join-a-network.md#join-a-public-network), start the sync and check that everything is running smoothly:

 ```bash
 terrad start